 Arctic Adventures is an Icelandic adventure and activity company with an emphasis on ecotourism and environmentally friendly trips throughout Iceland.
 Here you can take part of how it all started and where we stand today!

-The Arctic Family consists of Arctic Adventures, Extreme Iceland, Trek Iceland, Glacier Guides, Adventures.com, Arctic Sea Tours and Viking Rafting.
+The Arctic Family consists of Arctic Adventures, Extreme Iceland, Trek Iceland, Viking Rafting and Arctic Sea Tours.
 Each company has great specialist knowledge and experience in its own field, bringing them together has created a fabulous platform for our guides to become an expert in more than one field.
 Our wide range of sub-brands gives us the tremendous advantage of being able to offer our clients top-quality tours lead by some of the very best guides in Iceland.

 We want to help you to escape the ordinary, travel with passion and create memories which will last a lifetime.
 Iceland is a unique country to visit and our aim is to show you why.

 We want you to experience the spectacular scenery and the surreal power and energy of our nature, which we Icelanders fall in love with again and again, each and every day.
 Let’s get together to create some absolutely unforgettable experiences, we want you to feel truly alive and in the zone!

 Do it with passion or not at all

 Our story goes back to the 1980s when an adventure seeking Icelandic couple traveled to Nepal for a great river rafting adventure.
 After their trip, they knew they had fallen in love with the sport and they returned home with an absolute intention to launch Iceland’s first adventure travel company.
 They wanted to share their beautiful experience in Nepal with the Icelandic people, so they started searching for rivers which were suitable for rafting.
 One day they came across the stunning Hvítá (White River), they knew immediately that this was exactly what they had been looking for.
 They named their company Bátafólkið (The Boat People) and the team quickly grew.